 Between groceries and eating out, it’s easy to spend a fortune on food if you’re not careful.
 The good news is that means there’s usually lots of room for savings.
 The biggest way to save is to plan ahead.
-Meal planning, freezer cooking, and couponing can all help.
+Meal planning, freezer cooking, and couponing can all save you money.
+(Click the meal planning and freezer cooking links to find out about services that can make it easy.)
 Make enough for leftovers too, and eat those for lunch the next day.
 If you’re a senior, grocery stores often have days where you automatically get a discount, so make it a point to shop on those days.

 Consider gardening too, even if it’s just a few veggies in containers.
 (You can even regrow some vegetables in water – who knew?)
 I have a black thumb and live in the desert, and even I managed to grow some potatoes.

 If your neighbors have fruit trees or gardens, they may be happy to give you excess produce which you can freeze for use out-of-season.
 Joining a CSA can save money if you would normally eat the food they offer.
 Don’t forget about food banks and mobile food pantries if you qualify.
 Sometimes they’re available at a flat rate for anyone regardless of need too, with the idea of raising money.

 If you have an eating out habit like I do, even just eating ONE less meal out a week or month can save you a good chunk of change.
 Eating at less expensive places, eating out at lunch instead of dinner, ordering less food, and drinking tap water instead of paid drinks can save as well.
 (Just tip well!)
 Keep a few “I really don’t feel like cooking” options in the freezer too and just bite the bullet and eat those instead of going out.
 It takes less time and energy to do that than ordering something or driving somewhere to eat out does.